getfem/getfem/doc/sphinx/source/userdoc/asm.rst

 Procedures defined in the file :file:`getfem/getfem_assembling.h` allow the assembly of stiffness matrices, mass matrices and boundary conditions for a few amount of classical partial differential equation problems.
 All the procedures have vectors and matrices template parameters in order to be used with any matrix library.

+CAUTION: The assembly procedures do not clean the matrix/vector at the begining of the assembly in order to keep the possibility to perform several assembly operations on the same matrix/vector.
+Consequently, one has to clean the matrix/vector before the first assembly operation.

 Laplacian (Poisson) problem